How much time do you require to study for ACCA DIPIFR

 Does a person need a full hour to eat lunch?
 No one ever said passing the exam was going to be easy, and certainly, no one ever pretended that you could prepare without sacrificing something that you enjoy.
 Make the commitment to pass; find the time in your schedule to study.
 Where can you find the time?

-Our estimate time for DIPIFR prep based on past trends
+Our estimated time for DIPIFR prep based on past trends

 It takes an average of 150 hours to prepare for the ACCA DipIFR exam.
 The only miracle to clear the exam is not coaching but TIME.